Regulations about PGR professional development and research training

 PGR 6.5 Reporting AL and AEL to Exam Boards

-PGR6.5.1R All decisions to recognise credit awarded or certificated by an external institution or body (AL) will be reported to the Research Degrees Award Board and identified against the relevant modules.
+PGR6.5.1R All decisions to recognise credit awarded or certificated by an external institution or body (AL) will be reported to the Taught and Research Degrees Award Board (RDAB) and identified against the relevant modules.
 This will be identified as recognised certificated learning (accredited learning) on the certificate of credit.